 Pub.
 Mack 2018

 Phone cameras in the beginning had a perceived short coming of making everything in focus.
-I never saw it that way and I love to exploit this idea by photographing windows and reflections.
+I never saw it that way and loved to exploit this idea by photographing windows and reflections.

 The only picture I made on this day ten years ago.
 A cafe somewhere in Melbourne’s inner west.